Valuation rings as limits of complete intersection rings: Introduction

-A {\em complete intersection} $V$-algebra is a local $V$-algebra of type $C/(P)$, where $C$ is a localization of a polynomial $V$-algebra and $P$ is a regular system of elements of $C$.
+A {\em complete intersection} $V$-algebra of finite type is a $V$-algebra of type $C/(P)$, where $C$ is a polynomial $V$-algebra and $P$ is a regular sequence in $C$.
 Thus the above theorem says that $V'$ is a filtered union of its $V$-subalgebras of type $C/(P)$.
-Since $V'$ is local it is enough to say that $V'$ is a filtered union of its $V$-subalgebras of type $T_h/(P)$, $T$ being a polynomial $V$-algebra, $0\not =h\in T$ and $P$ is a regular system of elements of $T$.
+Since $V'$ is local it is enough to say that $V'$ is a filtered union of its $V$-subalgebras of type $T_h/(P)$, $T$ being a polynomial $V$-algebra, $0\not =h\in T$ and $P$ a regular sequence in $T$.
 Clearly, $ T_h$ is a smooth $V$-algebra and in fact it is enough to say that $V'$ is a filtered union of its $V$-subalgebras of type $G/(P)$, where $G$ is a smooth $V$-algebra and $P$ is a regular system of elements of $G$.
 Conversely, a $V$-algebra of such type $G/(P)$ has the form $T_h/(P)$ for some $T,h,P$ using \cite[Theorem 2.5]{S}.
 By abuse we understand by a {\em complete intersection } $V$-algebra a $V$-algebra of such type $G/(P)$, or $T_h/(P)$ which are not assumed to be flat over $V$.
-More general, we understand by a {\em complete intersection } algebra over a ring $A$ an $A$-algebra of type $G/(P)$, or $T_h/(P)$, where $G$ is a smooth $A$-algebra, $T$ is a polynomial $A$-algebra, $0\not =h\in T$ and $P$ is a regular system of elements of $G$, respectively $T$ (we do not assume $G/(P)$, or $T_h/(P)$ flat over $A$).